Wildcats vs. Broncos: First Round Betting Trends, Record ATS, Home/Road Splits

 |136.1

-- Northwestern is 6-4 against the spread and 5-5 overall over its past 10 contests.
+- Northwestern has a 6-4 record against the spread while going 5-5 overall over its past 10 games.

-- In their past 10 contests, the Wildcats have gone over the total twice.
+- In the Wildcats' past 10 games, they have gone over the total twice.

+- Boise State has two wins against the spread, and is 6-4 overall, over its last 10 games.

+- Seven of the Broncos' past 10 outings have gone over the total.

 - Northwestern is 11-3 against the spread and 14-3 overall when scoring more than 64.3 points.